PadhmeshU/PadhmeshU/README.md

 - 🌱 I’m near the completion of my PGP Data Science program from Great Lakes
 - 🔭 I previously worked as a Mechatronics Engineer at Universall Poly Pack
 - 🤔 I’m looking for New opportunities as a Data Analyst or Data Scientist
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Linkedin, email

 ## 🌐 Socials: